When and how to fertilize pumpkins – expert tips for growing bigger and brighter crops

-Pumpkin plants grow fast and grow large fruits, so it may be unsurprising that they need a lot of water and nutrients throughout their growing season.
+It's not surprising pumpkins need plenty of water and nutrients to grow as large and quickly as they do.
 Feeding plants has to happen regularly and a good regime can help guarantee bumper pumpkins for Halloween displays or culinary uses.

-Knowing how to fertilize pumpkins can help you give the plants the right nutrients they need at the right time, as their requirements shift throughout their growing season.
-From producing vines and foliage, to flowering, and to ripening fruit, the different phases have their own nutrient needs.
+If you want to grow a giant pumpkin, knowing how to fertilize them can help you give the plants the right nutrients they need at the right time.
+From producing vines and foliage, to flowering, and to ripening fruit, the different phases of pumpkin growth have their own nutrient needs.

 If you are new to growing pumpkins and just want to get a good fertilizing regime nailed down, or you are looking for tips to help your pumpkins to grow bigger, then we take a close look at when you should be fertilizing pumpkins and the best feeds to use.